Best cruelty-free makeup brands

 Urban Decay

-There’s a lot to love about Urban Decay, like the fact that Lizzo is their brand ambassador, that their Naked Palettes are pure joy in a box and, of course, that they’re entirely cruelty-free.
+There’s a lot to love about Urban Decay, like the fact that Lizzo is its brand ambassador, that its Naked Palettes are pure joy in a box and, of course, that it’s entirely cruelty-free.

-Urban Decay is one of the most recognizable beauty brands for bold colors and glimmer.
-They never test on animals or use any animal-tested ingredients in their supply chain, making them a stellar addition to your makeup bag.
+Urban Decay, launched in 1996, is one of the most recognizable beauty brands for highly pigmented colors and glimmer.
+It never tests on animals or uses any animal-tested ingredients in its supply chain, making it a stellar addition to your makeup bag.

-Urban decay products cost anywhere from $10 for a mascara tube to $55 for one of their best-selling, widely-loved Naked eyeshadow palettes.
+Urban Decay products cost anywhere from $10 for a mascara tube to $55 for one of its bestselling, widely loved Naked eyeshadow palettes.

-Top Urban Decay pick
+Top Urban Decay makeup

-This is an eyeshadow palette of 12 rich, highly-pigmented colors ranging from gorgeous neutrals to silky mattes to sparkling metallics.
+This is an eyeshadow palette of 12 rich, highly pigmented colors ranging from gorgeous neutrals to silky mattes to sparkling metallics.
 Pigments include amber neutrals, burgundy mattes, gold pearl shimmers, ashes and embers.
 It’s great for all skin types and highly blendable.

 Sold by Sephora

 Think you can’t shop for makeup at the drugstore and commit to a cruelty-free lifestyle at the same time?
-Think again. e.l.f. is entirely cruelty-free and partners with PETA.
-Their products are also 100% vegan, down to their makeup brushes.
+Think again.
+Elf, launched in 2004, is entirely cruelty-free and partners with PETA.
+Its products are also vegan, down to its makeup brushes.

-e.l.f.’s mission is to make great makeup accessible to all people, with prices are as low as $2.
-They have a vast array of makeup products, all of which are low cost and high quality, so you can stick to a budget, be kind to animals and look fantastic.
+Elf’s mission is to make great makeup accessible to all people, with prices as low as $2.
+It has a vast array of makeup products, all of which are low-cost and high- quality, so you can stick to a budget, be kind to animals and look fantastic.

-Top e.l.f.
-Cosmetics pick
+Top Elf Cosmetics makeup

-e.l.f.
-Mineral Infused Face Primer, Matte Finish
+Elf Mineral Infused Face Primer, Matte Finish

-The only primer you’ll ever need at a fraction of the cost of other brands.
-This is the perfect everyday primer for velvety skin, flawless makeup and 24-hour moisture.
+This is the only primer you’ll ever need, at a fraction of the cost of other brands.
+It’s the perfect everyday primer for velvety skin, flawless makeup and 24-hour moisture.
 It’s designed to be easily applied before makeup and is free from parabens and phthalates.

 Sold by Amazon